‘Friends’ Star Matthew Perry Selling Swanky Los Angeles Penthouse For $35 Million Amid Reported Health Issues

 The same insider goes on to share that Matthew has tried his best to stay sober, but when he eventually gets clean, it’s only a matter of time before he falls off the wagon again.
 In the past, Perry has been plagued with a number of substance abuse issues.

-Hopefully, the star can seek the help that he needs.
+Hopefully, the star can seek the help that he reportedly needs.